On von Neumann's inequality on the polydisc: Polynomials with operator coefficients

 Observe that estimate (2) is better than estimate (3) when the ratio $\frac{n+1}{m+1}$ is large, while estimate (3) is better when $\frac{n+1}{m+1}$ is close to $1$ because of the implied constants in estimate (2).
 Even though the estimates in Remark \ref{rem:basic_bounds} are sufficient for our applications, it seems worthwhile to determine the behavior of $K(m,n)$ more precisely and in particular establish an estimate for $K(m,n)$ that is good in both regimes.
 This is done in the following result.

 \begin{theorem} We have

 \end{theorem}

 \begin{proof} Upper bound: We use Proposition \ref{prop:band_limited_abstract} and construct a function $h \in H^1$ with $\widehat{h}(k) = 1$ for $m \le k \le n$ whose norm is dominated by the right-hand side in the statement of the theorem.
-Define holomorphic functions on the disc by
+The construction below already appears in work of Haase, see the proof of \cite[Lemma A.2]{Haase11}.
+But in order to obtain the stated bound, we need to estimate somewhat more carefully.